dongchen-coder/symFP/SoftwareArtifact.md

 # Explanation

 This provided version is adjusted from the newest version of the tool we are developping.
-The implementation provided is extracted according to the experiments in the paper and compromised due to docker vm environment (regix).
+The implementation provided is extracted according to the experiments in the paper.

-The reason we gives the binary code(.bc) file for all benchmarks is that we doesn't install Clang in our docker container.
-Installing clang and llvm will consumes lots of time and space (fails a lot when building the docker file installing Clang).
+Some of the codes are compromised due to docker vm environment:

-When running our SPS analysis, the miss ratio curve may have a bit difference than what we showed in the paper because of the following reasons:
+- regix used in loopAnalysis.cpp are replace by matchCond(), matchInc() as using regix will generate error when using gcc.
-- We limit cache size to at most 100,000 when calculating the miss ratio curve due to the memory limitation of the Docker container.
-This modification will XXX the overhead.
-Here is the function we modified later(the outer for-loop).
+- We limit cache size to at most 100,000 when calculating the miss ratio curve due to the memory limitation of the Docker container (running of the tests will be killed).
     ```C++
-    for (uint64_t c = 0; c <= max_RT && c <= 100000; c++) {
+    for (uint64_t c = 0; c <= max_RT && c <= 100000; c++) { // original does not have "&& c <= 100000"
             while (sum_P < c && t <= max_RT) {
                 if (P.find(t) != P.end()) {
                     sum_P += P[t];